Phraust/SSH-SMSMonitor/README.md

 A simple python script to test a remote server's uptime by trying to make an SSH connection.
 If the server cannot be reached, it'll send an SMS Message.

 This is a blatant rip-off of Motoma's [elegantly simple monitoring script](http://motoma.io/basic-server-monitoring-with-python/) which I could have never put together myself.
+I highly reccomend taking a look, as he breaks down the entire struture very clearly.

 I pulled out his emailer, and replaced it with the same pygooglevoice that is used in the [BFGMiner-SMSMonitor](https://github.com/Phraust/BFGMiner-SMSMonitor).

 *I use this script as a cron job on a different server, to make sure that my miner is always up.
 With my [BFGMiner-SMSMonitor](https://github.com/Phraust/BFGMiner-SMSMonitor) script, I've had issues where there would be a power failure, and the server would be down without me knowing about it.
 This is my first stab at trying to fix that.*